 Letters of Recommendation need to be submitted as soon as possible, but are NOT included in the Supplemental Application material deadline.
 At a minimum you need a clinical letter and a premedical committee letter (if available) or two science academic letters and one non-science academic letter.
-Letters of Recommendation should be submitted through AMCAS Letter Writer service or directly to the School of Medicine.
+Letters of Recommendation should be submitted through the AMCAS Letter Service.
 You do not have to list additional letters, although you are welcome to submit more if you wish.

 A Premedical Committee letter is required by the Admissions Committee if your school provides this service.
 A compilation packet from your University’s letter service will be accepted in lieu of a premedical committee packet.
 If you are unable to provide a committee recommendation, please include a brief explanation in the provided area of the secondary application.
 Three individual recommendations are required from academia if a premedical letter, or compilation packet, are not sent, (a minimum of two from recent science professors).
 Even if you have been out of school for an extended period of time, you must still attempt to submit academic letters of recommendation.